sotownsend/threadsafe-hiredis-rb/README.md

 # threadsafe-hiredis-rb
 This is a fork of the original hiredis-rb that includes threadsafe support.
-Original work is (https://github.com/redis/hiredis-rb)
+All credit for hiredis-rb is attributed to Pieter Noordhius (https://github.com/redis/hiredis-rb).

 Ruby extension that wraps [hiredis](http://github.com/redis/hiredis).
 Both the synchronous connection API and a separate protocol reader are supported.
 It is primarily intended to speed up parsing multi bulk replies.
+Supports multi-threaded environments with a thread pool

 ## Install